- WHY CARE ABOUT MYANMAR?

 - WHO WE ARE

 A capsule of Vitamin A reduces blindness and a child’s chance of death by one-third.
 Deworming medication just twice a year combats malnutrition and improves a child’s cognitive capacities.
 Like immunizations, these are simple, effective and low cost interventions that greatly improve family and community health.

-CPI facilitates wide-reaching prevention programs for displaced villagers, including training and resources for schoolteachers and local health workers to provide Vitamin A and deworming for 35,000 children 12 and under twice a year, and for health workers to administer essential immunizations against polio, TB, diphtheria, pertussis, tetanus, measles, mumps and rubella to more than 6,000 children under age 14 annually.
+Community Partners International facilitates wide-reaching prevention programs for displaced villagers, including training and resources for schoolteachers and local health workers to provide Vitamin A and deworming for 35,000 children 12 and under twice a year, and for health workers to administer essential immunizations against polio, TB, diphtheria, pertussis, tetanus, measles, mumps and rubella to more than 6,000 children under age 14 annually.

 One-third of all children in Myanmar are malnourished and the problem is even more acute among the vulnerable displaced populations in eastern Myanmar.
 CPI helped local partners design and implement a community-led child nutrition program that has screened thousands of children, and provides family education and intensive treatment for hundreds with moderate and severe malnutrition.